SAFE EXIT

 ACEs Aware Family Resilience Network (UCAAN) to address Childhood Trauma and Adversity

-Health providers and their community partners play a crucial role in recognizing and addressing the health impacts of ACEs and toxic stress and can share information with patients about ACEs and treat the related health impacts.
-Community-based organizations also address ACEs and can connect patients with health services and other social needs.
+Health providers and their community partners play a crucial role in recognizing and addressing the health impacts of Adverse Childhood Experiences (ACEs) and toxic stress, sharing information with patients about ACEs, treating the associated health impacts or connecting patients with health services and resources related to other social needs.

-Since 2020, ACEs Aware, led by the UCLA/UCSF ACEs Aware Family Resilience Network (UCAAN), has directed California’s response to ACEs, through ACE education, screening, and response initiatives in clinical and community settings including multiple rounds of community grantmaking.
-Futures Without Violence is honored to lead the fourth (and current) round of community grants and the program office that supports the field.
+Since 2020, ACEs Aware, led by the UCLA/UCSF ACEs Aware Family Resilience Network (UCAAN), has directed California’s response to ACEs, through prevention education, screening, and response initiatives in clinical and community settings, including multiple rounds of community grantmaking.
+Futures Without Violence is honored to lead the fourth round of community grants as the program office that supports the field.
 Granting $15 million to communities throughout California, the current initiative aims to promote equity and improve long-term health for youth and their caregivers by leveraging CalAIM services to better identify and support those disproportionately impacted by ACEs, including marginalized groups disconnected from traditional health care.

-Expanded CalAIM services include Enhanced Care Management (ECM) for children and youth and Community Health Worker (CHW) services as well as critical services such as family therapy, doula care, and community supports to address issues such as housing and food insecurity.
+CalAIM services include Enhanced Care Management (ECM) for children and youth and Community Health Worker (CHW) services.
+Other critical services such as family therapy, doula care, and community supports are included, to help address issues such as housing and food insecurity.